ARISA-Lab-LLC/ESCSP-Eclipse-Phase-Timing-Tool/README.md

-# Eclipse-Data-Tool
+# Eclipse Phase Timing Tool
-Overview
+## Overview
-The eclipse data tool is a set of JavaScript files and an HTML page that allows the user to get data for a particular eclipse at different locations.
+The Eclipse Phase Timing Tool is a set of JavaScript files and an HTML page that allows the user to get data for a particular eclipse at different locations.
 The HTML page allows the user to select an eclipse date and upload a CSV file containing location data (either coordinates or zip codes) and it outputs a CSV file with the eclipse data for each location.

+## Description:
+A software utility developed by Eclipse Soundscapes to generate accurate eclipse phase timing data (start of eclipse, maximum start, maximum end, end of total/annular/partial eclipse) for any latitude/longitude input.
+The tool ingests detailed NASA-generated path prediction datasets, translating them into structured, location-specific timing data.
+Originally developed to support the scientific research done on the effects of the eclipse on wildlife that is supported by ES.
+The EPTT takes a .csv spreadsheet as input (with either latitude and longitude, or ZIP code information) and calculates detailed information about the timings of each eclipse phase at the locations given in .csv spreadsheet format.
+This tool has been updated utilizing NASA datasets through the 2024 total solar eclipse.
+Additional, but minor work would be needed to utilize this for future eclipses.

 The eclipse data that is returned includes the following: